tadaniels/selenium-grid/doc/website/faq.markdown

  This said, there might be hope as some guys seem to be working on it though: see [this thread](http://clearspace.openqa.org/thread/11482)

+ Here are more details on why this feature is not high on my priority list:

+1. I write all my tests using a full-featured programming language (not HTML) because I believe that it is a far better approach to in-browser testing -- especially when it come to maintenance.

+2. If you have enough tests to feel the need for Selenium Grid, then test maintenance should matter to you... and using HTML test cases is not going to help!

+3. I have limited development cycles and work on Selenium grid in my free time.
+There a lot of other features to work on that are more important to me and my teams.

+4. Selenium Grid is an open-source project.
+If this running HTML tests in parallel is important enough to a large number of users, somebody will write a patch that I will be glad to incorporate it in the codebase.

  My test is not working when I use HTTPS!
  ----------------------------------------